 - He married Viola Mae Littleton on 18 September 1974 in Parker County, Texas.

 - The following appeared on 4 January 1991 in the Fort Worth Star-Telegram: Dixie R. Pulsifer, a homemaker, died Wednesday at her Fort Worth home.
 She was 77.

 Graveside service will be at 2 p.m.
 Saturday at Mount Olivet Cemetery.

 Mount Olivet Funeral Home is in charge of arrangements.

 Mrs. Pulsifer was a lifelong resident of Fort Worth.
 She was a member of Rosen Heights Church of Christ.

 Survivors: Son, Jimmy Pulsifer of Palmyra, Mo; daughter, Mary Ruth Allen of Warren, Ore; two brothers, William Dewey Kempe of Azle and Frank Kempe of Arlington; sister, Esther Perry of Fort Worth; and one grandchild.

 - William Dewey Kempe died on 22 May 1995 at age 79 in Azle, Tarrant County, Texas.

-- He was buried at Mount Olivet Cemetery in Fort Worth, Tarrant County, Texas.
+- He was interred at Mount Olivet Cemetery, Fort Worth, Tarrant County, Texas.